 As directed by the settlement agreement, the RDRP design ensures compatibility with, and the integration of, existing retail emergency-triggered demand response programs, such as interruptible load programs, direct-load control programs like air-conditioning cycling, and agriculture pumping programs.
-The RDRP design will allow RDRP resources to offer energy economically in the day-ahead market, and any remaining uncommitted capacity thereafter bid as energy in the real-time through the ISO's hour-ahead scheduling process.
+The RDRP design will allow RDRP resources to offer energy economically in the day-ahead market, and offer any remaining uncommitted capacity thereafter as energy in the real-time through the ISO's hour-ahead scheduling process.
+Enabling RDRP resources to participate in the day-ahead market allows the ISO to capture additional value from resources that have the ability to respond economically in the day-ahead timeframe yet can curtail additional load in the real-time when required under a system or local emergency.
+This feature enables the full available capacity of RDRP resources to participate in the ISO market.

-The RDRP is designed to integrate large-single or aggregated demand response resources that may be configured to offer energy economically in the day-ahead market and, as a minimum requirement, can respond to a reliability event for the delivery of "reliability energy" in real-time.
-Such dispatches are expected infrequently and with limited notice under certain and stressed system conditions as specified in ISO Emergency Operating Procedures.
+The RDRP is designed to integrate large-single or aggregated demand response resources that may be configured to offer energy economically in the day-ahead market, and, as a minimum requirement, can respond to a reliability event for the delivery of "reliability energy" in real-time.
+Such dispatches are expected to be infrequent and with limited notice under certain and stressed system conditions as specified in ISO Emergency Operating Procedures.